Full Body Red Light Therapy: What to Know

 Spa-based sessions provide a relaxing, guided experience with controlled settings.
 Great for beginners or those wanting expert adjustment.

-Advantages of Professional Sessions:
+Features of Professional Sessions:

 - Custom device intensity and distance

-- Ideal for first-time users learning setup
+- Useful for first-time users learning setup

 - Calming spa atmosphere with guidance